dfo-osdt/osp-docs/docs_bk/general/introduction.md

----
-sidebar_label: Welcome
-sidebar_position: 1
----

-# Welcome
+## Welcome

 Welcome to the Open Science Portal (OSP) User Guide and Documentation Site!
-This guide has been developed by he Collaborative Open Science and Innovation (COSI) team for Fisheries and Oceans Canada (DFO).
+This guide has been developed by the Collaborative for Open Science (COSI) for Fisheries and Oceans Canada (DFO).

 ## Purpose